Where to Stay in Bangkok for Foodies

 THE ARRIVAL OF NEW YORK STYLE PIZZA IN BANGKOK

-If I remember correctly I found SOHO Pizza through an advert on my Facebook feed.
+If I remember correctly, I found SOHO Pizza through an advert on my Facebook feed.
 It looked legit with the classic New York style slice appearance.
-Matter of fact they sold pizza by the slice like they do in parts of America.
+They sold pizza by the slice like they do in parts of America.
 And they had the name SOHO in it.

 With SOHO pizza ads crammed in my face, I decided to try it out with my wife at their flagship restaurant on Sukhumvit Soi 11.